-When it comes time to replace the tires on your Nissan Titan, it can be hard to figure out the best model for the job.
-When Nissan built your Titan, the product planners had tire priorities that included cost, durability, and safety, but what if you need a dedicated off-road tire, or one meant to handle snow?
-Whatever your needs are, we hope our overview on the best tire options for the Nissan Titan truck can help you make a good choice.
+Deciding on the best tires for your heavy duty Nissan Titan can be a tough job.
+When Nissan built your Titan, they had tire priorities that included cost, durability, and safety, but what if you need a dedicated off-road tire, or one meant to handle snow?
+Whatever your needs, we hope our overview on the best tire options for the Nissan Titan truck can help you make a good choice.

 What tires are on my Nissan Titan?
 The current generation Titan is sold in multiple trims with several tire sizes: